 Swarthmore is committed to a healthy, equitable food system that enhances the well-being of our community and supports our sustainability goals.
-Read on to learn about how dining services, student groups, campus projects, and community groups work to create a thriving, sustainable food system.
+Read on to learn about how Swarthmore Dining, student groups, campus projects, and community groups work to create a thriving, sustainable food system.

 - Food Systems Working Group